isantop/kernelstub/README.txt

  usage: kernelstub [-h] [-k KERNELOPTS] [-l LOG] [-lv LOG_LEVEL] [-v] [-s]

 optional arguments:
-   -h, --help            show this help message and exit -k KERNELOPTS, --kernelopts KERNELOPTS
+  -h, --help            show this help message and exit -c CONFIG, --config CONFIG
-                         Specify the kernel boot options to use (eg. ro quiet splash).
-Default is to read from the config file in /etc/default/kernelstub.
-Options MUST be specified
-                         either in the config file or using this option, otherwise no action will be taken!
+                        Path to the config file.
+Default is /etc/default/kernelstub
+  -i INITRDPATH, --initrdpath INITRDPATH
+                        Manually specify the path to the initrd image.This is useful if kernelstub can't find your Initrd automatically.
+  -k KERNELPATH, --kernelpath KERNELPATH
+                        Manually specify the path to the kernel image.Similar to -i
   -l LOG, --log LOG     Path to the log file.
 Default is
                         /var/log/kernelstub.log
-   -lv LOG_LEVEL, --log-level LOG_LEVEL
+  -L LOG_LEVEL, --log-level LOG_LEVEL
                         Sets the information level for the log file.
 Default is INFO.
 Valid options are DEBUG, INFO, WARNING, ERROR, and CRITICAL.
+  -o OPTIONS, --options OPTIONS
+                        Specify the kernel boot options to use (eg. quiet splash).
+Default is to read from the config file in /etc/default/kernelstub.
+Options MUST be specified
+                        either in the config file or using this option, otherwise no action will be taken!
+  -s, --simulate        Don't actually run any commands, just simulate them.
+                        This is useful for testing.
   -v, --verbose         Displays extra information about the actions being
                         performed.
-   -s, --simulate        Don't actually run any commands, just simulate them.
-                         This is useful for testing.

  By default, kernelstub will display no output and return with exit status 0.
  You can enable additional output by passing the -v flag.
 You can also check the log file, which is located in /var/log/kernelstub by default.
 An alternate location can be given by passing the -l argument.